milesf17/BetterStaff/README.md

 **Permission:** betterstaff.betterstaff.version

 **_(Note: /betterstaff and its subcommands require betterstaff.betterstaff permission)_**

+### The plugin add a luckperms context "betterstaff:is_duty".
+This means you can set any command you want available only when the user is on Staff mode.

 ## Download BetterStaff today and take your server's moderation to the next level!